Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

 If spicy sausages are not your thing, then try ragu’ di cinghiale.
 This is a very tasty, very flavoursome sauce made with wild boar meat.
 It’s delicious with pasta or polenta.
 Enjoy!

 17. Sweet Almond and Pistachio Spreads – Crema Spalmabile di Mandorla e Crema Spalmabile di Pistacchio

 Italy is not all about chocolate and hazelnut spreads!
 Here you can find and indulge in two other sweet, nut-based spreads that are wonderful on a piece of toast or incorporated in various sweets, cakes, and creams.

 One is made of ground almonds, sugar, and oil.
 The other – from ground pistachios, sugar, and oil.
-Some brands add white chocolate to the mix to make these creme spalmabili even more luxurious.
+Some brands add white chocolate to the mix to make these creme spalmabili even more rich and luxurious.

 Taralli are like round breadsticks!
 Made of flour, oil, and white wine(!), they hail from Puglia in the south of Italy.
 Taralli are very satisfying to snack on.
 You can either crunch them with your teeth or let them slowly disintegrate on your tongue.

 They are perfect to serve to your guests back home with a glass of wine or another drink.
 Or you can simply have them in your bag to snack on the go.

 Taralli come in different flavours.
 I am particularly fond of taralli with fennel seeds!
 There are also taralli spiced with chilli, enriched with olives, flavoured with red onion, and even seasoned with turmeric.